-T.Information_Leakage Information Leakage from travel document

-- Adverse action: An attacker may exploit information leaking from the TOE during its usage in order to disclose confidential User Data or/and TSF-data stored on the travel document or/and exchanged between the TOE and the terminal connected.
-The information leakage may be inherent in the normal operation or caused by the attacker. - Threat agent: having high attack potential
+T.Information_Leakage Information Leakage from travel document order to disclose confidential User Data or/and TSF-data stored on the travel document or/and exchanged between the TOE and the terminal connected.
+The information leakage may be inherent in the normal operation or caused by the attacker.